 Buyers today like to be informed.
 According to PwC, most financial consumers are goal-oriented—and they need help reaching those goals.
 Online research is all well-and-good but many consumers find finance difficult to understand and the options, terms, and conditions overwhelming.
 Banking customers know their financial goals, but few know what to do to achieve them.

-This is where conversational AI can slot into the buyer journey, removing complexity for the buyer, and speeding up the sales cycle for the bank.
+This is where conversational AI banking can slot into the buyer journey, removing complexity for the buyer, and speeding up the sales cycle for the bank.

-5 ways conversational AI impacts customer acquisition
+5 ways Conversational AI impacts customer acquisition

 1. Quicker Lead Conversion